 The best thing to do is put feelers out to every breeder out there and tell them what you want.
 They are pretty rare to come along, but if you put your name on a waiting list with a large number of breeders, there’s a chance you will eventually end up with one.
 We just got lucky when we got ours because we wanted a fluffy when we got our AM, so we lucked out with our rescue.

-Are You Sure He’s an English Mastiff?
+Are You Sure He’s An English Mastiff?

 The health screening was helpful because it can identify problem markers for other health defects.
 Mastiffs are known for elbow and hip dysplasia, and he was not a carrier of either of those genes.
-Our AM has already torn her ACL (thank goodness for pet insurance) and we were told that defect is degenerative (meaning it’s genetic and will likely happen to her other knee).
+Our AM has already torn her ACL (thank goodness for pet insurance) and we were told that the defect is degenerative (meaning it’s genetic and will likely happen to her other knee).
 While things can definitely happen, we are happy to know he’s not only a purebred English Mastiff but that he’s got good genes and should be healthy for a long time.

-Would You Recommend a Fluffy?
+Would You Recommend A Fluffy?

 Yes, Mastiffs can have long hair and they are called “fluffies” or “floofs.”
 We’ve heard folks call them “long coats” as well.
 Really when it comes down to our fluffy boy, we love him and would have probably adopted him regardless of the length of his coat.
 If you are looking for a great breed to fit your family’s needs, the English Mastiff is one of the best family dogs you can introduce to your tribe.
+Just be prepared to spend more than you would on a smaller dog.
+Mastiffs require bigger beds and eat upwards of 6-8 cups of Mastiff-friendly dry kibble each day.

-We will continue loving the slobber, long hair and sparkling personality that our fluffy brings into our home for as long as we have him.
+We will continue loving the slobber, long hair, and sparkling personality that our fluffy brings into our home for as long as we have him.
 If you find a fluff at a rescue, the Embark DNA test was a really cool experience for us and allowed us to get a little insight into our boy’s heritage.
 We’d recommend it if you really want to know what kind of dog you have, regardless of if it’s a Mastiff or another “question mark” looking dog breed.